22 small business tax deductions for your return in 2026

 11. Business travel

-- You must travel at least 100 miles from home
+- You travel at least 100 miles from home

 - The expenses must be ordinary and necessary

 To claim this deduction, make sure to keep a record of all associated expenses from your trip.
-The receipts will be essential when it comes time to file your taxes.
+Receipts will be essential when it comes time to file your taxes.
 Some of the covered costs include:

 - Airfare